Localization and integrability breaking in weakly interacting Floquet circuits: Discussion

 \section{Discussion}

 In this work, we have introduced a generic Floquet circuit model that allows us to parametrically tune the interaction and keep the disorder maximal.
 We have identified the gate entanglement entropy $s(\vec{c})$ as a quantitative measure for the interaction.
 In the limit $s(\vec{c})=0$, our model reduces to a non-interacting system.
 Our results for various quantities suggest that the observed MBL regime for small interactions does not persist in the thermodynamic limit.
-Moreover, by re-scaling our results with the gate entanglement $s(\vec{c})$, we conclude that this crossover at finite system sizes shows a striking similarity to an integrability-breaking transition~\cite{bulchandani_onset_2022}.

 Our reachable system sizes and our investigated model are not sufficient to draw conclusions about the general fate of the MBL transition in the thermodynamic limit.
-Nevertheless, they suggest analyzing whether the results for other commonly studied models in the field of many-body localization are in alignment with an integrability-breaking transition~\cite{krajewski_restoring_2022,krajewski_strongly_2023}.
+Nevertheless, they suggest analyzing whether the results for other commonly studied models in the field of many-body localization are in alignment with an integrability-breaking transition~\cite{krajewski_restoring_2022,krajewski_strongly_2023} instead.

+Moreover, it is an interesting question to establish connections between this model, where both direction and strength are subjected to disorder, and models where the direction of the single-qubit unitaries is fixed.
+The $XXZ$ spin chain and its variants are part of the latter.
+Furthermore, the effect of spatial variations on the gate operator entanglement can give rise to ``slow" and ``fast" dynamical regions very much in the spirit of quantum avalanches proposed as delocalization mechanism \cite{thiery_many-body_2018,de_roeck_many-body_2017}.
+The investigation of the role of both types of disorder and the effects of spatial fluctuations in gate operator entanglement are both interesting venues for future research.

 Apart from that, our model contains dual unitary circuits as another special case for a specific choice of parameters $\vec{c}$.
 This model is thus a good starting point to study the effects of breaking dual-unitarity in more detail~\cite{rampp_dual_2023}.